Image Alt

 Teams must consist of two to four undergraduate students and one professor of record.

-Professors may oversee multiple teams in both the undergraduate or graduate competitions and there is no limit to the amount of teams from one university.
+Professors may oversee multiple undergraduate teams and there is no limit to the amount of teams from one university.

 All work must be performed by the students, but professors can provide critiques.
 Professors are defined as a paid employee of the university they are representing.
 Outside consultants or non-paid professors may not assist the teams with their work, otherwise your team may be disqualified.